 Ruth Lavergne, PhD, an Assistant Professor at Simon Fraser University’s Faculty of Health Sciences, presented "Primary care, secondary data: Learning from policy change in British Columbia" on Wednesday Oct 3, 2018.

 The Labelle Lectureship Series marked its 25th anniversary this year with a special lecture by Dr. Antoine Boivin, MD, PhD, who holds the Canada Research Chair in Patient and Public Partnership.
 He presented: "Evolving relationships: Caring for, learning from, and healing with patients."
-To view a video of the lecture, go to this link:

 2012: Dr. Irfan Dhalla